 b.
 This Scholarship was established with a gift from the estate of Mr William Robson Sinclair, in honour of his parents, and with the generous support of the Donaldson and Kinston families.

-a.
-The Scholarship is offered subject to the applicant having an unconditional offer of admission or being currently enrolled in full-time study in an undergraduate degree, including combined degrees, within the Faculty of Engineering at the University of Sydney.
+I. qualify for entry into or be currently enrolled in full-time study in an undergraduate degree, including combined degrees, within the Faculty of Engineering at the University of Sydney, and

 b.
-Preference will be given to Aboriginal and/or Torres Strait Islander students, then to financially disadvantaged students.
+Preference will be given to Aboriginal and Torres Strait Islander students, then to financially disadvantaged students.

 c.
-Applicants must enrol or remain enrolled full-time in the semester immediately following award of this scholarship.
+Recipients must enrol full-time in an eligible degree in the semester immediately following award of this scholarship.

 a.
 The Scholarship will be awarded on the basis of:

-ii. confirmation of Aboriginal and/or Torres Strait Islander identity as defined in the University of Sydney Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015.
+II. confirmation of Aboriginal and Torres Strait Islander identity as defined in the University of Sydney Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015.

 b.
-If the Scholarship is not able to be awarded to an Aboriginal and/or Torres Strait Islander student, the Scholarship will be awarded on the basis of:
+If the Scholarship is not able to be awarded to an Aboriginal and Torres Strait Islander student, the Scholarship will be awarded on the basis of:

-b.
-The Scholarship will be awarded on the nomination of the Associate Dean, Indigenous Strategy and Services, Faculty of Engineering, or their nominated delegate.
+c.
+The Scholarship will be awarded on the nomination of the Associate Dean, Education, Faculty of Engineering, or their nominated delegate.

 a.
 The Scholarship is valued at $25,000 per annum and is tenable for the normal full-time duration of the degree including combined degrees, plus one additional honours year, if required.